-When selecting the materials to use in a product, a lot of factors have to be included in the end decision.
-Often times, engineers need to consider both the end-user of the product and the people that will be aiding in the production of the piece of infrastructure.Other than offering optimal functionality to the end-user, the materials used in the construction or design should be efficient to use as well as cost-effective.
+When selecting materials for a product, many factors must be considered in the final decision.
+Often, engineers need to consider both the product's end users and the people who will support its production.In addition to providing optimal functionality for the end user, the materials used in construction or design should be efficient and cost-effective.

-Fiber-reinforced polymers happen to fit right into this description.
+Fiber-reinforced polymers fit this description.
 The question is, what is an FRP (fiber-reinforced polymer), and how can it benefit your product?

 What Is An FRP?

-In general, the fibers can either be aramid, basalt, or carbon, with paper, asbestos, or wood being used in some cases.
-The result is typically flexible plastic panels that are made from polyester resin as well as reinforced with fiberglass.
+In general, the fibers can be either aramid, basalt, or carbon, with paper, asbestos, or wood being used in some cases.
+The result is typically flexible plastic panels that are made from polyester resin and reinforced with fiberglass.

 The Formation Process for FRPs